amplitude/ai-product-hackathon/challenge-sponsors/amplitude/README.md

 # [Amplitude](https://amplitude.com/)

 Amplitude is a product analytics tool that helps companies understand what their users are doing in order to build better products.
+Companies send first-party user behavior data to Amplitude and then perform a wide variety of analyses within Amplitude in a self-service way.
+Common use cases include tracking conversion rates of important funnels, measuring the retention of the userbase, and doing anomaly detection on key metrics.

 ## Challenge